Recreation

 slides, climbers, fun planes and a big kahuna bridge.
 A rodeo rocky spring

 rider was also added.
-Additions in Spring 2003 will include an overhead

 Summer recreational programs offered to youth are softball, baseball, junior